DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Erythromelalgia results in burning pain when feet or hands are warm.
 Affected areas are erythematous or cyanotic.
 Some cases are associated with polycythaemia, thrombocythaemia or lupus erythematosus.
 In these secondary cases, symptoms may respond to low-dose aspirin.

-Cholinergic urticaria is caused by heat, emotional stress and exercise.
-The mechanism is uncertain as whealing may occur without sweating.
-It usually presents with numerous pruritic 2-3mm wheals surrounded by a red flare, which persist for 15 to 30 minutes and are at least sometimes associated with exercise.
-Treatment may include oral antihistamines, phototherapy, propanolol or scopolamine with variable efficacy.
+Cholinergic urticaria is a type of chronic inducible urticaria caused by heat, emotional stress and exercise.
+The mechanism is uncertain as wealing may occur without sweating.
+It usually presents with numerous pruritic 2–3 mm weals surrounded by a red flare, which persist for 15–30 minutes and are at least sometimes associated with exercise.
+Treatment may include oral antihistamines, phototherapy, propranolol or scopolamine with variable efficacy.

-Excessive eccrine secretion (sweat) or hyperhidrosis may be generalised or localised (most often to hands, feet, axillae and/orface).
+Excessive eccrine secretion or hyperhidrosis may be generalised or localised (most often to hands, feet, axillae and face).
 Most cases present in adolescence or young adult life and appear to be due to idiopathic hypothalamic stimuli.
-Hyperhidrosis is rarely due to systemic disease such as hyperthyroidism or hypothalamic disease, when it is more likely to present later in adult life.
+Hyperhidrosis is rarely due to systemic disorders such as hyperthyroidism or hypothalamic disease when it is more likely to present later in adult life.

-Hyperhidrosis is aggravated by thermal, emotional or gustatory (taste) stimulae.
-It may result in bromhidrosis (malodour) and occupational difficulties.
-All patients should use medical grade antiperspirant lotions, which contain aluminium chloride hexahydrate.
-Other treatments include iontopheresis, oral probantheline, propranolol, intradermal botulinum toxin, axillary liposuction or excision of affected skin, or in severe cases, sympathectomy.
+Hyperhidrosis is aggravated by thermal, emotional or gustatory stimulae.
+It may result in bromhidrosis and occupational difficulties.
+All patients should use medical grade antiperspirant lotions, which contain aluminium salts.
+Other treatments include iontophoresis, oral propantheline, propranolol, intradermal botulinum toxin, axillary liposuction or excision of the affected skin, or in severe cases, sympathectomy.

 Miliaria refers to sweat rash (prickly heat) due to obstructed sweat glands and perhaps localised hyperproliferation of specific commensal microorganisms such as strains of Staphylococcus epidermidis.
 It presents with non-follicular superficial papules, vesicles or pustules mainly arising on the trunk.
 Treatment requires cooling; calamine lotion may be soothing.